icewind1991/steam-vent/README.md

 - [x] Saved machine token confirmation
 - [x] Sending and receiving raw messages
 - [x] Making RPC calls over the connection
+- [x] Communicating with the game coordinator
 - [ ] High level wrappers around the RPC calls
-- [ ] Allow using messages from protobufs not included in the project
+- [x] Allow using messages from protobufs not included in the project

 ## Usage